Oral contraceptives use hormones to prevent pregnancy. Progestin-only pills have only the hormone progestin. They do not have estrogen in them.

 - You are taking another medicine that may prevent the pill from working.
 Tell your provider or pharmacist if you take any other medicines, such as antibiotics, seizure medicine, medicine to treat HIV, or St. John's wort.
 Find out if what you take will interfere with how well the pill works.

-Mini-pill; the pill - progestin; Oral contraceptives - progestin; OCP - progestin; Contraception - progestin
+Mini-pill; The pill - progestin; Oral contraceptives - progestin; OCP - progestin; Contraception - progestin; BCP - progestin